open5e/open5e/source/monsters/tome-of-beasts/C/corpse-mound.rst

 restrained creature.
 If the attack hits, the target takes damage as normal, is pulled 5 feet into the corpse mound’s space, and is enveloped, which ends any grappled or prone condition.
-While enveloped, the creature is blinded and restrained, it has total cover against attacks and other effects outside the corpse mound, and it takes 21 (6d6) necrotic damage at the start of each of the corpse mound’s turns.
+While enveloped, the creature is :ref:`srd:blinded` and :ref:`srd:restrained`, it has total cover against attacks and other effects outside the corpse mound, and it takes 21 (6d6) necrotic damage at the start of each of the corpse mound’s turns.
 An enveloped creature can